preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

     qap_download_output_from_S3.py subjects/outputs /home/wintermute/Documents/aws-keys.csv the_big_run func_spatial /home/wintermute/qap_outputs

-With the above commands, the outputs will be stored in a directory named `qap_outputs` in the user wintermute's home folder.
+With the above commands, the outputs will be stored in a directory named `qap_outputs` in the user *wintermute*'s home folder.
 As with the pipeline commands from earlier, more information on this command's usage can be obtained by running it with the *-h* flag.

 ## References